sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

 Azure Firewall Premium provides signature-based IDPS to allow rapid detection of attacks by looking for specific patterns, such as byte sequences in network traffic, or known malicious instruction sequences used by malware.

-In this task you will test IDPS for http and https traffic

 ### Task 2: Test IDPS for HTTP traffic

+In this task you will test IDPS for http traffic

 1. On the JumpVM virtual machine, search for **Command Prompt (1)** and open  **Command Prompt (2)** window.